How much does it cost to sell a house in the ACT?

 Conveyancing costs in the ACT

-Conveyancing fees in the ACT can range between $500 and $2,200, but this depends on who does your conveyancing, your property type, the complexity of the transaction and what services are included in the fee.
+Conveyancing fees in the ACT can start anywhere from $500 and more depending on the complexity of the transaction, who does your conveyancing, your property type and what services are included in the fee.
 Your quoted conveyancing fee may not include additional expenses, such as disbursement, administrative or transaction fees, so be sure to ask for a breakdown of all possible charges.

 Marketing costs